justinmk/notes/delicious.md

   The agency has circumvented or cracked much of the encryption, or digital scrambling, that guards global commerce and banking systems, protects sensitive data like trade secrets and medical records, and automatically secures the e-mails, Web searches, Internet chats and phone calls of Americans and others around the world, the documents show. ...
 The N.S.A.‚Äôs Commercial Solutions Center, for instance, invites the makers of encryption technologies to present their products to the agency with the goal of improving American cybersecurity.
 But a top-secret N.S.A. document suggests that the agency‚Äôs hacking division uses that same program to develop and ‚Äúleverage sensitive, cooperative relationships with specific industry partners‚Äù to insert vulnerabilities into Internet security products. ...
 But by 2006, an N.S.A. document notes, the agency had broken into communications for three foreign airlines, one travel reservation system. href="http://www.nytimes.com/2013/09/06/us/nsa-foils-much-internet-encryption.html?_r=0"

-  tag="police-state surveillance usgov government state security" time="2015-09-23T18:37:42Z"
+  tag="police-state surveillance usgov government state security encryption" time="2015-09-23T18:37:42Z"

 U.S. directs agents to cover up program used to investigate Americans